chaolic6505/applemusicCDS/BREAKDOWNOFWORK.md

     - Explanation - edited and tested code to ensure it line up with requirements

 5. Task Name: Code and file clean up
-    - Explanation - removed unneeded files, and modularize parts of the htnl
+    - Explanation - removed unneeded files, and modularize parts of the html

 6. Task Name: Github
     - Explanation - handled merge conflicts and version control to ensure code was consistently working on the master and development branches